Argentina soccer team abandons parade amid swarms of people

 “There’s an immense union among all Argentines — unity, happiness.
 It’s as if you can breathe another air, there’s another energy in the air,” said Victoria Roldán.
 “My body and heart are about to burst.”

-Carrying a World Cup replica, the 32-year-old was headed downtown with her sister, Mariana, as they tried to figure out the best spot to catch a glimpse of the team, and in particular, its captain.
+Carrying a World Cup replica, the 32-year-old and her 36-year-old sister, Mariana, were eager to catch a glimpse of the team and in particular its captain, Messi.

-“We’re going where they say Leo will be because we’re dying to see him,” Roldán said.
-“Seeing him with that immense smile, with those bright eyes filled with hope, it really fills our heart with joy and happiness.
-We’re very happy for this country to enjoy this happiness and I think that Leo has deserved it for years, and this was his moment.”
+“We’re dying to see him,” Roldán said.
+“Seeing him with that immense smile, with those bright eyes filled with hope, it really fills our heart with joy and happiness. … I think that Leo has deserved it for years, and this was his moment.”

 The players were all smiles as they watched the multitudes gathered to see them, many trying to get as close as possible to the bus.
 An estimated 4 million people were in the streets by Tuesday afternoon, according to local media citing police sources.